tapir-test/tapir-extensions/README.md

 ### rapit Reporting Base

 This module contains an implementation of tapir's execution listener, which can be used as a base for concrete reporting classes.
+To use it, you simply need to add it as Maven dependency.

 	<dependency>
 		<groupId>de.rhocas.rapit</groupId>